harness/developer-hub/docs/software-engineering-insights/sei-integrations/custom-cicd/sei-custom-cicd-integration.md

 ## Generate UUID / GUID

-Follow the steps to generate a **Globally Unique Identifier (GUID)** for custom Continuous Integration/Continuous Deployment (CI/CD) integrations.
+Follow the steps to generate a **Globally Unique Identifier (GUID)**.
 A GUID is used to uniquely identify your custom integration when making requests to the Harness API or configuring Propels.

 ### Requirements